pd9333/elm-time2/README.md

 # Time2

+Yet another package to work with time that observes daylight saving time.

 ## Allow sending time zone through wire

 We introduce this package because we want to transfer time zone back and forth between client and server.